lukasoppermann/veare-pre-next/storage/app/articles/151016-set-up-git-and-github.md

 category: code
 author: Lukas Oppermann
 preview: An easy to understand instruction to get you up an running with git and github in a matter of minutes.
+description: Get started with using git and github to improve your development workflow
 ---

 > Getting everything ready to start development can be scary, but if you take small steps it is actually quite easy.